kuroneko/sais/README.md

   * Support loading gamedata and mods from zipfiles.

   * Make use of writable local directories for scores and config

+* Support rescaling to native resolution full-screen including "whole multiple" scaling.
+(I'd like pixel perfect, but the scaled blit always filters)

 * Inclusion of the Retail Data (see below for information about the license)

 ## Building on Windows